A bit of history

 Back to the present

-Currently, we are about to finish the NEXT-100 detector construction, which will be taking data at some point in 2023 with 100kg of Xenon.
-Comprising an intermediate state before the tonne-scale generation, it is meant to understand technical solutions at large scale, validate the background model, and provide an additional physics measurement for ฮฒฮฒ0ฮฝ searches, among other issues.
+Currently, the NEXT-100 construction has been completed and the detector is currently taking data with Xenon.
+Comprising an intermediate state before the tonne-scale generation, it is meant to understand technical solutions at large scale, validate the background model, and provide an additional physics measurement for ββ0ν searches, among other issues.

 • NEXT-HD will follow NEXT-100, increasing by a factor of 10 its fiducial mass and implementing some changes in the design: it will be a symmetric device comprising two twin back-to-back TPCs.